redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_5_dashboards_administration.md

 Regarding permissions, there are 3 options:

-- **None**: By default, only users included in the domain will be able to view and interact with the widgets on this dashboard.
+- **None (default option)**: Only users included in the domain will be able to view and interact with the widgets on this dashboard.
 - **Only by Admins**: Only those users who are included in the domain and have administrator level will be able to configure the dashboard.
 - **All**: Only users included in the domain will be able to configure the dashboard.